Julia-hub-code/Julia-hub-code/README.md

 - 👋 Hi, I am a Frontend Web Dev Student
 - 👀 I’m interested in keep things simple, staying agile and responsive.
 I strive to learn new technologies and look for ways to improve in this rapidly changing industry.
 - 🌱 I’m currently diving into tech studies.
-- 💞️ I’m looking to collaborate on small projects using HTML, CSS and Javascript.
+- 💞️ I’m looking to collaborate on small projects using HTML, CSS, Javascript and React.
 - 📫 How to reach me : julia.collasius@gmail.com or via LinkedIn.

   <h2> Languages and Tools </h2